For when you want a second, third, fourth and fifth opinion.

-There are a few areas of the film that I wish they’d spent more time.
-The scene where the filmmakers are talking to the woman in North Carolina about the environmental impact of living near a feed-lot, for instance.
+There are a few areas of the film in which I wish they’d spent more time—the scene where the filmmakers are talking to the woman in North Carolina about the environmental impact of living near a feed-lot, for instance.
 That’s a real health issue and one that’s rarely talked about.
-When it comes to social justice and environmental issues like over-fishing, carbon impact, rainforest deforestation and species extinction reducing animal intake is paramount.
+When it comes to social justice and environmental issues like over-fishing, carbon impact, rainforest deforestation, and species extinction, reducing animal intake is paramount.

-There’s no doubt that eating more plants and less animal products is helpful from both a longevity and reduced chronic disease standpoint.
-While Dr. Barnard (featured in the film) and others have shown that a vegan diet can reverse heart-disease and diabetes, it’s also true that diets that include some animal products have shown the same thing.
+There’s no doubt that eating more plants and fewer animal products is helpful from both a longevity and reduced chronic disease standpoint.
+While Dr. Barnard (featured in the film) and others have shown that a vegan diet can reverse heart-disease and diabetes, it’s also true that diets including some animal products have shown the same thing.

 Still, I do think that most of the population would benefit from eating more plants.
-It equates to more fiber, greater nutrient-density and less calories, cholesterol and saturated fat.
-As far as I’m concerned, those are the areas where the standard American diet is severely lacking.
-While we get plenty of protein, we are missing out on fiber and essential micronutrients.
-I’d like audiences to watch the film, consider their own diets and focus on where they can swap in more plant-based proteins and plant-foods.
+It equates to more fiber, greater nutrient density, and less calories, cholesterol, and saturated fat.
+As far as I’m concerned, those are the areas in which the standard American diet is severely lacking.
+While we get plenty of protein, we’re missing out on fiber and essential micronutrients.
+I’d like audiences to watch the film, consider their own diets, and focus on where they can swap in more plant-based proteins and plant-foods.

-First off, I am a huge proponent of increasing vegetable based proteins.
-Plants are widely important for overall health and if you feel better not consuming meat, more power to you!
+First off, I’m a huge proponent of increasing vegetable-based proteins.
+Plants are widely important for overall health.
+If you feel better not consuming meat, more power to you!
 I support vegan clients and ensure they have a balanced diet and are taking the right supplements.
 (Even vegans can end up eating an imbalanced diet if they rely on heavily processed foods and GMO soy products.)

 My concerns about What the Health are the biased, generalized statements made about meat.
-The claim that eating meat is like smoking cigarettes is not based in science.
+The claim that eating meat is like smoking cigarettes isn’t based in science.
 Granted, it does depend on the quality of meat you consume.
 The fatty acid profiles can change if the animals are fed corn as opposed to grass.
-You want a higher omega-3 fatty acid profile in your meat which comes from animals that graze on grass.
+You want a higher omega-3 fatty acid profile in your meat that comes from animals that graze on grass.

-I have talked to many people that are now terrified to eat meat after watching the documentary – and that’s concerning.
-Genetically we are all different and nutrition is not black and white.
-I have worked with clients that do really well on a vegan diet and I have clients that get very sick and malnourished on a vegan diet.
+I’ve talked to many people who are now terrified to eat meat after watching the documentary, and that’s concerning.
+Genetically we’re all different, and nutrition isn’t black and white.
+I’ve worked with clients that do really well on a vegan diet, and I have clients that get very sick and malnourished on a vegan diet.

 With genetic variations, each person responds to foods in a unique way.
 If you look at the gut microbiome, there are different strains of bacteria that allow us to interact with our external environment in different ways.
 Some people are better at metabolizing carbohydrates, while others are better at metabolizing proteins.
 Being too restrictive with what you eat can lead to deficiencies in the gut microbiome.

 My big take away from What the Health is to not take all the claims at face value.
-At the end of the day, it is most important to eat in manner that makes you feel good.
-I recommend a diet with a focus on plants and plant proteins, high quality fat, and high quality meats as an addition.
+At the end of the day, it’s most important to eat in manner that makes you feel good.
+I recommend a diet focusing on plants and plant proteins, high-quality fat, and high-quality meats as an addition.

-Promoting the movie really does make the vegan movement look like more of a scientifically-illiterate health cult, rather than a social justice movement.
+Promoting the movie really does make the vegan movement look like more of a scientifically illiterate health cult, rather than a social justice movement.
 It costs animal rights activists a great deal of credibility.
-And it’s unfortunate because the truth is actually compelling enough.
+It’s unfortunate because the truth is actually compelling enough.

-There is a great deal of evidence to suggest that people who emphasize plant foods in their diets and reduce animal food consumption have a lower risk for chronic disease.
+There’s a great deal of evidence to suggest that people who emphasize plant foods in their diets and reduce animal food consumption have a lower risk for chronic disease.
 This produces a very good case for eating a more plant-based diet.
-In fact, this is what most public health experts recommend.
+In fact, it’s what most public-health experts recommend.

 When we extend the discussion about diet to include ethical considerations about animal use, then we have an argument for taking diets beyond “mostly plants” to a vegan pattern.
 And unlike the health claims for veganism, the one based on the ethics of eating animals can’t be refuted.

-What the Health succeeds at establishing a strong opinion of why it is optimal to be vegan.
+What the Health succeeds at establishing a strong opinion of why it’s optimal to go vegan.
 It also provides many reasons to boycott the meat and dairy industries.
-Although these points were shocking, they are also extremely one-sided and did not reveal the full picture or the benefits of these food groups.
+Although these points were shocking, they’re also extremely one-sided and didn’t reveal the full picture or the benefits of these food groups.

 I appreciate that What the Health sheds light on the charitable organizations that are being funded by the food industry.
-It is so important to be educated about what we eat, and to consume as much organic and locally sourced food as possible.
-However, it is equally crucial to understand that a one size fits all approach doesn’t necessarily work for diet.
+It’s so important to be educated about what we eat, and to consume as much organic and locally sourced food as possible.
+However, it’s equally crucial to understand that a one-size-fits-all approach doesn’t necessarily work for diet.

-For example, one person may need meat in their diet while somebody else may be fine getting all of their protein from plant-based sources.
-Listen to your body FIRST when deciding how or what you want to eat.
+For example, one person may need meat in their diet, while somebody else may be fine getting all of their protein from plant-based sources.
+Listen to your body first when deciding how or what you want to eat.
 We know that sugar and unrefined grains can wreak havoc on our bodies.
-When it comes to fat, fiber and protein, we should listen to what our bodies needs and eat intuitively – with balance and in moderation.
+When it comes to fat, fiber, and protein, we should listen to what our bodies need and eat intuitively—with balance and in moderation.